AneriPatel23/hiring-engineers/answers.md

 ## Visualize data:

-**Using the Datadog API, a timeboard is created which contains my custom metric scoped over the host.**
+### Using the Datadog API, a timeboard is created which contains my custom metric scoped over the host.

-This is the timeboard.py script file that creates a timeboard.
+This is the ```timeboard.py``` script file that creates a timeboard.
 I face some issues while creating timeboard.
-There was problem accessing the datadog module from the https link.
+There was problem accessing the datadog module using the older ```pip version 1.0```.
 I had the error regarding the SSL connection.
-So, I found a workaround to download and install datadog module.
-I updated pip to its latest version, ran this  “ sudo apt-get update ” to get the updated packages and finally installed datadog module using “ pip install datadog”.
+So, I searched on internet and found a workaround to download and install datadog module.
+I updated pip to its latest version, ran this ``` sudo apt-get update ``` to get the updated packages and finally installed datadog module using ```pip install datadog```.

 **timeboard.py**
 ```